wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 	- ### Big Data
 		- #### Azure Data Lake Analytics
 			- You have a massive body of data (a lake) that you can perform analytical procedures on.
+			- **Parallel Processing:** This is two or more computers or CPUs that process the same dataset at the same time.
+			- **Ready to Go:** You don't have to manage any servers, clusters or VMs
+		- #### HDInsights
+			- It's very similar to Azure Data Lake Analytics but uses all **open-source** frameworks.
 			-
 	-